 Rosters are the responsibility of the basketball coordinators.
 All rosters must be submitted by the first game.
 Coordinators MUST HAVE a copy of the birth certificates in the event a player’s age.

-Parishes/schools have until Saturday, October 30, 2016 to organize and submit COACH’S CONTRACTS and TEAM ROSTERS (exception noted in Rule #5).
+Parishes/schools have until Wednesday, November 1, 2019 to organize and submit All paperwork and TEAM ROSTERS (exception noted in Rule #5).
 ALL ROSTERS MUST BE SIGNED BY MODERATOR OR PRINCIPAL THE.
 Rosters must be legible.
 PROOF OF ELIGIBILITY AND FEES ESTABLISHED BY THE COUNTY DIRECTOR MUST BE SUBMITTED WHEN THE ROSTER IS DUE, PRIOR TO THE FIRST SCHEDULED GAME.
 FAILURE TO COMPLY COULD RESULT IN A TEAM’S AUTOMATIC FORFEITURE OF ALL GAMES UNTIL SUCH TIME A ROSTER IS FILED.
 All rosters must be completed in full.

 **All coordinators will be emailed team roster form.
 Names of players, coaches, coordinators, and other information must be typed.
 If you don’t comply your teams will be ineligible for playoffs.

-Roster additions must be submitted before December 1, 2016 for a player moved to a higher or lower league or division within a parish or a player who physically moves to a new residence within a new parish.
-A player who physically moves after the season has started, but before December 1, 2015, has the option to play for the new home parish if accepted or remain with team he/she started for - this season only.
+Roster additions must be submitted before December 1, 2019 for a player moved to a higher or lower league or division within a parish .
+A player who physically moves into a diffrent (Catholic School) after the season has started, but before December 1, 2019, has the option to play for the new home parish if accepted or remain with team he/she started for - this season .
 Follow roster addition rule.

 Children must live on Staten Island in order to be eligible to play Staten Island CYO basketball or must attend a Staten Island Catholic school.
 (Exception: see second sentence of Rule # 5 above.)